skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 his companions freed the isle of Grey Moor from its natural occupants;
 the orcs.
 These stories were grand, elaborate and verbose.
-I will not burden your ear with the stories in full Elvish song, but know that to the children of Greymoor these songs were as intoxicating as fine wine.
+I will not burden your ear with the stories in full Elvish song, but know that to the children of Grey Moor these songs were as intoxicating as fine wine.
 Idolization of Ubrin and his friends was assured.

 "Ubrin had, with the aid of his friends, hunted down and killed every